Laser Level FAQ

 - The human eye's recognition of the light color spectrum peaks at 555 nm, which is green.

-- Green lasers are slightly easier to see in bright daylight conditions.
+- Green lasers are easier to see in low light conditions.

 - Green lasers are typically more expensive than red lasers.

-Here's my advice: If you're not going to be using your laser level outside in bright conditions very often - go with red.
+Here's my advice: If you're going to be using your laser level outside in bright conditions very often - go with red.
 You might need to consider getting a sensor or detector, and you would be wise to keep the laser as close to its target as possible.
 Red lasers are slightly better in bright light, and they're generally cheaper.
-The only way I think you can justify buying a green laser level is if you're going to be using it outside in bright sunlight the majority of the time - and you use your laser all the time.
+The only way I think you can justify buying a green laser is if you're going to be using it indoors the majority of the time - and you use your laser all the time.
 Green is easier on the eyes, so if you use your laser all day long in low light conditions, then green would make sense for you.

 IP stands for ingress protection.
 The IP rating system is a set of industrial standards published by the IEC to create a standardized system for classifying the degree of protection an enclosure has against dust and water.
 The standard was developed for industrial enclosures and casings, but it can be applied to any consumer item as well - including laser levels.